 Childbearing history, especially age at completion of a first term pregnancy and exposure to estrogen are established risk factors for breast cancer.

 Abortion increases the risk of premenopausal breast cancer by arresting the developing breast tissue in a state susceptible to other environmental carcinogens.
 Abortion of a first pregnancy with delay in subsequent term pregnancy causes the breast lobular cells to be arrested in a proliferating state, without the subsequent maturation to lactation that occurs at the end of a pregnancy prior to birth.
 The later in pregnancy the abortion occurs, the higher the risk.
 The more abortions, the higher the risk.

-For more information see [link to Breast Cancer Prevention Institute fact sheet]
+For more information see this Breast Cancer Prevention Institute fact sheet

-For list of references supporting the link between abortion and breast cancer, see [link to BCPI list of references]
+For list of references supporting the link between abortion and breast cancer, click here.

 Mothers dying in childbirth are a tragedy.
 But that tragedy is being exploited by the proponents of worldwide abortion legalization under the myth of "safe" abortion.
 Abortion is not "safe" for the mother, regardless of the conditions under which it is performed because it increases the mothers risk of suicide, depression, substance abuse, preterm birth in subsequent pregnancies and can increase her risk of breast cancer.
 But the terms"safe" and "unsafe" abortion are even more twisted, as they are actually legal not medical terms.